dynamsoft-docs/barcode-reader-docs/parameters/reference/verify-check-digit.md

 ## Setting Methods
-`VerifyCheckDigit` is supported to be set through JSON template.
+`VerifyCheckDigit` can be set via JSON template.

 ### As JSON Parameter
 `VerifyCheckDigit` as a JSON parameter is an int value defined as below.